vulncheck-oss/cisco-ios-xe-implant-scanner/README.md

 # Cisco IOS XE Implant Scanner

-On October 23, 2023 with all implants no longer responding to requests to `/webui/logoutconfirm.html`, [Fox-IT](https://github.com/fox-it/cisco-ios-xe-implant-detection) developed a new way to determine if a system is compromised or not.
-In particular, instead of responding to requests with a redirect to the login, the attacker's implant had logic to return 404 if requested URI contains `%`.
+On October 23, 2023, with all implants no longer responding to requests to `/webui/logoutconfirm.html`, [Fox-IT](https://github.com/fox-it/cisco-ios-xe-implant-detection) developed a new way to determine if a system is compromised or not.
+In particular, instead of responding to requests with a redirect to the login, the attacker's implant had logic to return 404 if requested URI contained `%`.
 So this scanner now sends an HTTP get request like `/Fadf%25`.
 A system with an implant will return the following payload:

 ```
 <html>